bitmark-inc/docs/pages/learning-bitmark/quick-start/working-with-bitmarks/using-sdk.md

     > * "livenet" - all requests are submitted to the public Bitmark blockchain, which is the main chain.
     >
     > * "testnet" - all  requests are submitted to the testing Bitmark blockchain, which is normally used for testing and development activities.

+## Creating a Bitmark Account

+To create a Bitmark Account, and export the related information:

 * Create a new Bitmark account